-Astronomers are often interested in the order of magnitude of a calculation.
+11. Astronomers are often interested in the order of magnitude of a calculation.
 That is, do we expect to see millions of stars in a region, or just a few?
 As an example, we can estimate the number of solar-mass size stars that may be formed from the glowing gas of M42.
 To do this, you must first find the radius of M42.
 Move the cursor over a point near the center of the nebula.
-Mark down the coordinates (x,y) shown.
-Next move the cursor to a point on the edge of the nebula and mark those coordinates down.
-From these sets of coordinates, you can find the radius (in pixels) using the distance formula:
+Mark down the coordinates (xy) shown.
+Next move the cursor to a point on the edge of the nebula and mark those coordinates where r is the radius and the x's and y's are the coordinates you measured.